agkoutoglou/TL_assignment/README.md

 # TL_assigment
 Tradeline assigment

+The description of the assigment is in the pdf file.
 Python tool to manage and monitor Docker's containers.
 The current tool creates 5 containers that runs Flask and they listen to localhost:[4000-4004] to return a web page containing a "Hello World" and the container ID.